TalebRafiepour/nested_choice_list/README.md

 * Offer a callback for multi-selection mode: `onSelectionChange`.
 * Include a callback function for handling page changes with `onNavigationChange`.
 * Include customizable styles via `NestedListStyle`.
+* Supports both expandable and navigation modes for displaying items, which can be set using `NestedChoiceListType`.

 ## Showcase
 ### Single selection mode